blakgeek/cordova-plugin-revmob/README.md

 # RevMob Plugin For Cordova

-This plugin wraps the [RevMob PhoneGap Cordova SDK](http://sdk.revmobmobileadnetwork.com/phonegap_cordova.html) so you don't have to deal with all the manual installation steps.
+This plugin was originally supposed to just wrap the [RevMob PhoneGap Cordova SDK](http://sdk.revmobmobileadnetwork.com/phonegap_cordova.html) to automate the manual installation steps.
+But the banner support was lacking so I enhanced it.

 ## How do I install it? ##